-Nadia Rose's 'Skwod' used to ward off fascists in Croydon
+Nadia Rose's 'Skwod' used to ward off fascists in London

 @selsistersuncut haha sick!
 I was just in Croydon getting arrested (unrelated) 😂 and someone walked past n said my song was playing @ the protest ❤❤❤ #SKWOD— #HighlyFlammable (@nadiarosemusic) May 6, 2017

 Melissa Sur, 20, filmed the video.
 She said: "I attended the march because fuck fascists thinking they can be in Croydon, mate.
-I went because I know it's important to.
 Croydon was the first place I lived in when I moved to the UK (because as an immigrant, it was convenient that the Home Office was so near).
 I went to school there, I came out there, and for a long time Croydon was home.

-"I think the fascists came to Croydon because they felt empowered to, because of the shit that's been happening there.
-It didn't really work, though - we outnumbered them massively, passerbys loved us and joined us.
-I think the people of Croydon were not about that, and decided to show it."
+"What better to intimidate the fash than with a black female rapper from Croydon?"

-Tensions have been high in the area following the brutal attack of 17-year-old Kurdish-Iranian boy Reker Ahmed in April, who almost died after a suspected hate attack.
+"I went to the march because Croydon is my hometown," added Saskia Zeta Reed, also 20, a Sisters Uncut campaigner who can be seen dancing in the video.

-"I went to the march because Croydon is my hometown," added Saskia Zeta Reed, 20, a Sisters Uncut campaigner who can be seen dancing in the video.
 "Yesterday when the fascists turned up, there were hoards of us there ready to demonstrate, and it felt so centring to see people defend Croydon as if it was their own.

 "‘Skwod’ was one of my favourite moments.
 It was when all the non-binary people, femmes and girls, mainly from Sisters Uncut took up space dancing.
 It's so important to make activism joyful.
 Nadia Rose is from Croydon so it felt right to blast it over whatever the fascists were trying to play.
 It was about us in the end, not them."